Rites of Spring: Post-breakup and musical influence

 Picciotto, Janney and Canty formed One Last Wish with Embrace alumnus, guitarist Michael Hampton.
 They recorded one studio album, entitled 1986, which was released in 1999 due to the band breaking up after mixing was finished.

 The Rites of Spring personnel reunited for a quasi-reincarnation called Happy Go Licky, releasing an LP/CD of various live concert recordings though never producing any studio work.
 The music was much more experimental than Rites of Spring, heavily improvised and featuring tape loop effects.

 Picciotto and Canty eventually teamed up with bassist Joe Lally and former Minor Threat, Skewbald/Grand Union, Egg Hunt, and Embrace singer Ian MacKaye (co-owner of the band’s label, Dischord Records) in Fugazi.
 Mike Fellows went on to do session work for the Drag City label and form Miighty Flashlight, releasing an eponymous album under this name in 2002.

-Picciotto himself doesn't recognize the attribution of having "created" emo.
+Dischord released the band's only demo, entitled Six Song Demo, in October 2012.
+All tracks on the demo were previously recorded versions of songs appearing on the Rites of Spring album.

+Musical style and legacy

+Rites of Spring incorporated confessional lyrics into their hardcore punk style.
+According to Quinn Villarreal of Sirius XM, "Songwriting focus shifted from disdain and rage, to themes like relationships issues, trauma, and other hard to discuss topics."

+The band cited influences including the Smiths, the Birthday Party, Buzzcocks, the Mob, the Fall, Television, Bob Dylan, the Saints, Wire, the Undertones and the Adverts.

+Although Rites of Spring are regarded as having "unknowingly created and defined" the emo subgenre of hardcore punk, Picciotto himself has publicly rejected this notion.
 When asked about it in an interview his response was, "I've never recognized 'emo' as a genre of music.
 I always thought it was the most retarded term ever.
 I know there is this generic commonplace that every band that gets labeled with that term hates it.
 They feel scandalized by it.
 But honestly, I just thought that all the bands I played in were punk rock bands.
 The reason I think it's so stupid is that – what, like the Bad Brains weren't emotional?
 What – they were robots or something?
 It just doesn't make any sense to me."

-Dischord released the band's only demo, entitled Six Song Demo, in October 2012.
-All tracks on the demo were previously recorded versions of songs appearing on the Rites of Spring album.
+They have been cited as an influence by Eddie Vedder of Pearl Jam.